 Is Term life better than whole life insurance?

 Term Life Insurance is usually more affordable, especially when you are young and looking for a policy for the first time.
 Term Life is a great choice if you want to protect your family and loved ones should you pass away early on.
 It’s also a great deal less expensive if you want to ensure your mortgage is paid off and your children will be protected.
-You can get a 20 or 30-year term life policy that is very affordable and will give you the protection you are looking for.
+You can get a cheap term life insurance policy quickly and easily.
+A 15 or 20-year term life policy is very affordable and will give you the protection you are looking for.

 Life insurance requirements change the older you get